ameenalkaisi/dotfiles/README.md

 ```

 ## for vim
-create ~/.vim/colors directories, and get candycolor from google then put
+Create ~/.vim/colors directories, and get candycolor from google then put
 it in that directory

 symlink the vimrc file to ~/.vimrc

+## for bash
+Preferrably copy the files into home, then modify them as needed.
+This is
+because they usually vary alot depending on OS and person so I think
+it makes more sense this way instead of symlinking.

 ## for dwm
 when compiling, remove config.h, compile, then apply the .diff file using